av-mae-uf/eml4842_gps_nav/README.md

 export QT_QPA_PLATFORM="xcb"
 ```
 This is required in order for the rviz2 simulator to be able to open a graphic window.
+Source the .bashrc file.
+Note: It will be sourced every time you open a new terminal window from here on.

 Run the command below to see the simulation at work.
 ```bash